Assasans/found-footage/README.md

 You put them into an extraction machine like a normal camera.
 Note that these recordings **will not give you any views or money**.

+### Voting

+Since v0.3.0 you can like or dislike other people's videos.
+Video's score will be used for pruning system to remove bad videos (as of 18.04.2024, there are already 25k videos that occupy 125 GB).
+If the video is too short **and not funny**, or if it is not in-game footage, go ahead and click Dislike.
+Vote wisely, **you will not be able to change your vote** even in a different lobby.

 ## Known bugs

 The mod is experimental, bugs may occur, please report them to a [GitHub repository](https://github.com/Assasans/found-footage/issues) if you can.
-When submitting a bug report, please attach your BepInEx log (located at `BepInEx/LogOutput.log`).
+When submitting a bug report, **please attach your BepInEx log (located at `BepInEx/LogOutput.log`)**.

 - Playback stops randomly and no buttons appear
   * Should be fixed in v0.2.2, please submit a bug report if not.